EscolaLMS/model-fields/README.md

 ```

+Note.
+In php 7.4 user `array_merge` instead of spread `...` operator.

-Note the visibility field in example above.
+Look at the visibility field in example above.
 Package allows to define visibility of the meta fields.
-Here we're defining 2 fields, one is public, second admin only
+Here we're defining 2 fields, one is public, second admin only.

 ```php